dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 A belief which is identical to that of other humans maps to a belief system, whether you want to call it that or not.
-Even if you name your belief system Christianity, it's still different in identity than the Christiantiy that exists in someone else's mind.
+Even if you name your belief system Christianity, it's still different in identity than the Christianity that exists in someone else's mind.
 The absence of a belief system is a belief in and of itself.

 #### (1) There is nothing the human mind can think about which does not leave the essence of a belief.

 #### (2) All human beliefs map to metaphysical forms in the platonic sense.

-#### (3) There are mappings and intermappings between platonic forms, which implies that its impossible to hold truly unique views.
+#### (3) There are mappings and intermappings between platonic forms, which implies that it is impossible to hold truly unique views.

 #### (4) Whether you like it or not, all things that are, have been before.
 Everything that you think has been, in essence, thought before.
 This statement appears in philosophy and in the Bible as well.

 #### (5) Your belief about a lack of belief system is itself a belief.

-#### (6) Number 5 requires recursion to fully prove, but since, with graph theory, any infinite-yet-linear branch in a graphs can be reduced to a cycle on the same graph, this cyclical logic can be rewritten as a cycle.
+#### (6) Number 5 requires recursion to fully prove, but since, with graph theory, any infinite-yet-linear branch in a graph can be reduced to a cycle on the same graph, this cyclical logic can be rewritten as a cycle.

-#### (7) Therefore your belief about a lack of belief systems maps to a metaphysical form which is no different than that of someone else's belief about the absence of a belief in God.
+#### (7) Therefore your belief about a lack of belief systems maps to a metaphysical form which is no different than someone else's belief about the absence of a belief in God.

 #### (8) Therefore, finally, your atheism is no different than another person's atheism.
 This is especially true in the most authentic sense of the how atheists define atheism as the minimal apex or nadir of belief systems.